Isatuximab: Pregnancy

-Indications

-Isatuximab is indicated as a CD38-directed cytolytic antibody.
-By inhibiting the enzymatic activity of CD38.

-The binding of isatuximab to CD38 on multiple myeloma (MM) cells leads to a trigger to several mechanisms leading to direct apoptosis of target cancer cells.
-The triggered pathways are the caspase-dependent apoptotic and the lysosome-mediated cell death pathway in MM cells.

-It is used in a combination with dexamethasone and pomalidomide.
-The drug is thus to treat patients with multiple myeloma.
-Restrictions for the use of isatuximab is that the patients have to be adults who have at least received two previous treatments with lenalidomide and a proteasome inhibitor.

-Isatuximab is currently also being tested in a Phase II trial as a monotherapy against refractory/recurrent systemic light-chain amyloidosis.

-Efficacy and side effects

 Efficacy

-A Phase III study of patients with refractory and relapsed MM, who were resistant to lenalidomide and a proteasome inhibitor, and could not have received daratumumab, another anti-CD38 monoclonal antibody was published in 2019 (ICARIA-MM).
+A phase III study of patients with refractory and relapsed MM, who were resistant to lenalidomide and a proteasome inhibitor, and could not have received daratumumab, another anti-CD38 monoclonal antibody was published in 2019 (ICARIA-MM).
 The addition of isatuximab to pomalidomide and dexamethasone improved progression free survival to 11.5 months compared to 6.5 months, with an overall response rate of 63%.